Stacked vs Unstacked Insurance: Which Uninsured Motorist Coverage to Choose

 Step 2: Count Your Vehicles

 The math only works in your favor if you have two or more vehicles.
-One vehicle = no intra-policy stacking benefit, though inter-policy stacking across separate household policies may still be an option.
+One vehicle = no intra-policy stacking benefit, though inter-policy stacking across separate household policies may still be an option in eligible states.

 Step 3: Evaluate Your State's Uninsured Driver Rate